-The Brook Hill School complies with the Texas Department of Health requirements for vision and hearing screening in grades Pre-K, K, 1st, 3rd, 5th, and 7th grades and spine screening in grades 6th and 9th.
+The Brook Hill School complies with the Texas Department of Health requirements for vision and hearing screening in grades Pre-K, K, 1st, 3rd, 5th, and 7th grades and all students new to Brook Hill.
+As well as spinal screenings in grades 6th and 9th.
 Parents will be notified of the dates for these important health screenings each year.
 These screenings are not diagnostic.
 They simply identify students who need a referral to their Primary Health Care Provider to determine if further examination, evaluation or treatment may be necessary.
 Parents will be notified by mail when the screening indicates the need for a referral.